Due to COVID-19, we have transitioned to an all-online format for the Fall 2020 semester. This includes New Student Orientation!

 Information on the local school districts, activities, museums, libraries, parking, shopping, and dining can all be found on the City of Evanston homepage.

-Chicago is famously (maybe infamously) known as the Second City, but as our mayor Rahm Emmanuel recently said, "It's a world-class, first-class city, too."
+Chicago is famously (maybe infamously) known as the Second City, but as our former mayor Rahm Emmanuel recently said, "It's a world-class, first-class city, too."
 Students are encouraged to experience the city's many resources first-hand.